Skip navigation and go to main content

 Love Data Week Save the Date is February 9-13, 2026

-Celebrate International Love Data Week with William & Mary Libraries and our partners in the Mason Business School, the Center for Geospatial Analysis, and the Cohen Career Center.
+Celebrate International Love Data Week with William & Mary Libraries and our partners in the Mason Business School, and the Center for Geospatial Analysis.
 We have a full week of events and engaging activities to showcase the many ways data shapes and impacts our world.
 During the week, you can show your love for data by joining in all of our activities.
 Check out the full schedule below.

 Schedule of Events

-Week-long Events to Checkout at Swem and McLeod Business Library
+Week-long Events to Checkout at Swem Library and McLeod Business Library

 • Contribute to our Data Visualization Question

-All week you can grab our special Love Data Week Buttons and stickers in the Swem Lobby, McLeod Business Library, or Miller Hall Atrium
+All week you can grab our special Love Data Week stickers and buttons in the Swem Lobby, McLeod Business Library, or Miller Hall Atrium

 Tuesday, February 10th